 When I started paying bills, as a young adult, I needed to find a system to keep me on track.
 I wanted a simple budget tool to use, without a fancy computer program.
 I ended up purchasing a 12 column ledger book and have used this style of budgeting ever since.

-It’s easy to see and track finances on real paper!
-One ledger holds many years and makes it easy to look back and track your finances!
-I started this ledger journey in 1992 and am working on my second ledger book now.
-It worked great then, when bills were sent by mail, and it works just as good now with online banking!
+One ledger book holds many years, which makes it easy to look back on to see where your money came from and where it went, in previous years.
+I started this ledger journey in 1992 and, after working my way through a second ledger book, I am now using Income And Expense printables that work the same way.
+It worked great then, when bills were sent by mail, and it works just as good now, with online banking!